 From cereal to trail mix, is granola ok for dogs to eat?
 It might seem harmless – especially if you make it yourself.
 Read this guide and make sure you aren’t giving your dog anything that could be toxic.

-For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating granola.
+For ultimate pet safety, please ask your veterinarian any questions you have regarding your dog eating granola.

 - Can Dogs Eat Granola

 - Can Dogs Eat Peanut Butter Granola